-We are pleased to report that our gender pay gaps have continued to narrow for the fifth consecutive year.
-Our median bonus gap has also reduced this year but we have seen a small increase in our mean bonus gap.
+RSM’s gender pay gaps have continued to narrow for the sixth consecutive year.
+Our mean bonus gap has also reduced, but we have seen a small increase in our median bonus gap.

 The pay gap is different to equal pay.